riceissa/ea-forum-reader/tutorial.md

 This post is a tutorial on using GraphQL to query for information about LessWrong and the Effective Altruism Forum.
-It's mostly intended for people who have wanted to explore LW/EA Forum data but have found GraphQL intimidating (this was the case for myself until a week ago).
+It's mostly intended for people who have wanted to explore LW/EA Forum data but have found GraphQL intimidating (this was the case for myself until several weeks ago).

 # General steps for writing a query

 (This section will make more sense if you have seen some example queries; see next section.)

+For the queries that I know how to do, here is the general outline of steps:

 1. Go to <https://www.lesswrong.com/graphiql> or
    <https://forum.effectivealtruism.org/graphiql> depending on which forum you